Dots

 The White City

-I recently had the privilege of being able to take my Taglit-Birthright trip to Israel from November 16th to 27th, and while I knew I was going to learn more about the Jewish culture I had been taught about and lived since childhood, I was not expecting to also learn some architectural history.
+I recently had the advantage of being able to take a free trip to Israel from November 16th to 27th, and while there I took the opportunity to learn some architectural history.
 Enter Tel Aviv, the White City, not only one of the biggest cities in Israel but also home to the largest concentration of Bauhaus Architecture in the world.

 Bauhaus Architecture